TylerYep/blog/_posts/2019-07-11-learning-git-part-1.md

 This tutorial requires you to have signed up on Github and downloaded Git (there are plenty of other tutorials explaining how to do this).
 This tutorial also assumes you have basic knowledge of moving around using the command line.
 Good luck!

 # The Beginning: Your First Project
 The first step is to create a repository on Github to contain all of your files.
-Think of this as a Google Drive folder - this is a space where you can upload all of your files in order to keep them up to date.
+Think of this like a Google Drive folder - this is a place where you can upload all of your files in order to keep them up to date.

 ![Creating the repository](/blog/images/github-tutorial/create-repo.png)
 *Make sure you select "Initialize this repository with a README".*